-- Age – The risk for developing OA increases with age.
+- Age – The risk increases with age.

-- Gender – Women are more likely to develop OA than men, especially after age 50.
+- Gender – Women are more likely to develop osteoarthritis than men, especially after age 50.

-- Genetics – People with a family history of OA are more likely to develop the disease.
-Additionally, people with OA in the hand are more likely to develop OA in other joints.
+- Genetics – People with a family history are more likely to develop the disease.
+Additionally, people with osteoarthritis in hands are more likely to develop it in other joints.

 When to see a doctor

-Jennifer Ambos, a physical therapist with Kettering Sports Medicine Center, says that there are many things individuals can do on their own to help prevent future or treat current knee pain.
+Jennifer Ambos, a physical therapist with Kettering Health Sports Medicine, says that there are many things individuals can do on their own to help prevent future or treat current knee pain.

 - Range-of-motion exercises often prescribed by a physical therapist can be done at home

-- Non-impact exercise such as biking, swimming, and elliptical machine
+- Non-impact exercises such as biking, swimming, and elliptical machine

-- If overweight, seeking guidance on proper nutrition and weight loss
+- If overweight, seek guidance on proper nutrition and weight loss

-- Drinking plenty of water and decreasing sugary drinks, which have been shown to increase joint pain and OA
+- Drinking plenty of water and decreasing sugary drinks, which have been shown to increase joint pain and osteoarthritis